klenis/bootstrap-x-editable-rails-demo/README.md

 Bugs
 -------
 1. After creating a new post and going back from the new page, we have to refresh the index page.
 This is annoying.
+__Resolved__ on Apr 28, 2015 by disabling turbolinks.
+See the comments in app/views/layouts/application.html.erb.